umeboshi2/paella/pages/paella-server.md

   This is the command that instructs the server to delete the PXE config file for the machine identified by the uuid.

-- **update_machine** (uuid, name=None, recipe=None, autoinstall=None)
+- **update_machine** (name=None, recipe=None, autoinstall=None)
-  The uuid is required.
+  /paella/api0/machines/{uuid}
   Any parameter that is not None will be updated accordingly in the database.
 The autoinstall paramater is boolean.
 The recipe is identified by a unique name.

 - **update_package_list**
   This needs to be done with another url.